Birding

 The Indiana Dunes is ranked one of the “best national parks to go birding” by National Parks Conservation Association and a place to “see an abundance of birds” by The Audubon Society.
 This is because the Indiana Dunes is part of the Mississippi Flyway, an annual migratory route used by hundreds of bird species in North America.

-Four Indiana Birding Trail hot spots are located in Miller Beach, making it one of the best places to go birding in the Indiana Dunes and Chicagoland!
-Birders can use the Miller Beach trail system to reach the birding areas and explore public beaches, wetlands, and forested dune habitats.
-All birding spots are within 10 minutes from downtown Miller and easy to access by driving, walking, or bicycling.
+4 Indiana Birding Trail hot spots are located in Miller Beach, making it one of the best birding spots in the Indiana Dunes and Chicagoland!
+Drive to convenient parking, or use the Miller Beach trail system to reach them.
+All birding spots are within 10 minutes from downtown Miller Beach.

 Photo Credit: Erika Blackwell